 Hereditary angioedema (HAE)

-Hereditary angioedema (HAE) is a rare disease that causes unexpected edema (swelling) in various parts of the body including extremities, the gastrointestinal tract, and upper airways.
+Hereditary angioedema (HAE) is a rare disease that causes unexpected edema (swelling) in various parts of the face and of the body including extremities, the gastrointestinal tract, and upper airways.
 Depending on the severity of the disease, some people may have multiple attacks each month, while others will go several months without an attack.
+Attacks often prevent patients to perform their daily activities like going to school or to work.
+Moreover, attacks occurring in the upper airways area may become life-threatening.
+This condition occurs in about 1 in 10 000 to 1 in 50 000 people.